Why is the Rawlings Group contacting me?

 Why is The Rawlings Group Reaching Out to You?

-The Rawlings Group is reaching out to you because they are the ones responsible for paying your medical claim to your doctor or hospital on behalf of your insurance (ie Blue Shield, Aetna, etc).
 They reach out to you to gather information about the incident that caused your injury.
 They want to understand if there is insurance money available to cover the cost of your medical bills.
 They may also dispute the amount of a medical claim or question the necessity of certain medical services.

 They are also interested in speaking with you to identify whether they can recover money from a third party.
 For example, if your medical services are due to another’s negligence, then Rawlings may pursue money from that person.
 Under California law, they are entitled to seek compensation for their clients — this is known as subrogation.
 They can demand the subrogation from either you or the third party.